 Child and Teen Checkups (C&TC)

 Minnesota's Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program is called the Child and Teen Checkups (C&TC) Program and is the responsibility of the Department of Human Services.
-EPSDT is the comprehensive and preventive health care program for Medicaid-eligible children and youth from birth to age 21 years.
+EPSDT is the comprehensive and preventive health care program for Medicaid-eligible children and youth from birth through age 20 years.

 Snail-shaped and fluid-filled capsule in the inner ear that contains the organ of hearing.

 An electronic medical device surgically implanted to bypass damaged structures in the inner ear and directly stimulate the auditory nerve in order to receive and process sound and speech.

 Relates to the mobility of the eardrum and the three bones in the middle ear.
 It is the inverse of stiffness.

 A hearing impairment that exists due to a problem in the external and/or middle ear that keeps sound from being properly transmitted to the inner ear.